ThuCommix/Nightingale/readme.md

 [Metadata for Person.xml](https://gist.github.com/ThuCommix/fbd987fd81d7544ac8252008a243916c "Person.xml")
 [Metadata for Address.xml](https://gist.github.com/ThuCommix/7dc00f0c5fc6e76536970c8db7c93a3c "Address.xml")

-4. Create a data provider with the appropriate connection string and initialize a new repository class with a session created by the SessionFactory.
+4. Create a connection factory with the appropriate connection string and initialize a new session created by the SessionFactory.

 ```csharp
     var connectionFactory = new SQLiteConnectionFactory();